JacuteTechnologies/BKVP/README.md

 .
 At the top of your PHP file, "require 'path/to/BKVPlib.php';"

 .
-To make sure that the library is incldued correctly, you can run "echo checkLib();", this will return "Working." if you installed it correctly.
+To make sure that the library is included correctly, you can run "echo checkLib();", this will return "Working." if you installed it correctly.

 .
 To read a value from a key in a BKVP file, use readBKVP("path/to/file", "keyname");